We Must Ask You to Leave, Canyonlands (Vertical Viewpoint)

 In a staged terrorist act, the two artists Julian Charrière and Julius von Bismarck blow up a vaulted rock formation.
 A video recorded with a mobile phone shows the masked "perpetrators" on the run to safety.
 The actual explosion of the arch, however, does not take place in Utah as faked, but in Mexico, with an artificial counterpart.
 In a very detail-oriented process, the arch is reproduced with colored concrete.
 The explosion is staged in a controlled manner with the help of a local production team.

-I Am Afraid, I Must Ask You to Leave, 2018, Film Still
+I Am Afraid, I Must Ask You to Leave, 2018, Video Still

 We Must Ask You to Leave, Canyonlands (Panoramic Viewpoint)